 The following list provides some commonly used classifications of types of incidents.
-It shall be considered that this list is not exhaustive and other classifications may be and are used as appropriate by relevant stakeholders in the EMS domain and / or agriculture, animal and environmental agencies.
-An example of incident classification from the EMS domain, is the one used by NHS [21], presenting a high degree of alignment to the one listed below.
+It shall be considered that this list is not exhaustive and other classifications may be and are used as appropriate by relevant stakeholders in the EMS domain.
+Another example of incident classification from the EMS domain is the one used by NHS [21], presenting a high degree of alignment to the one listed below.

-• Business continuity events - any internal [e.g. labour action] or external action that puts at risk the organizations normal operation - including fire, breakdown of utilities, significant equipment failure, hospital acquired infections, violent crime

-Natural events

-Events that include all geophysical, meteorological, climate and biological events including earthquakes, volcanic activity, landslides, drought, wildfires, storms, flooding and disease/pest outbreaks/epidemics.

-• Manmade events

-- Deliberate (e.g. physical or cyber-attacks) - Mass casualty events with numerous casualties where the incident response must be augmented with extraordinary measures - Chemical, biological, radiological, nuclear and explosives (CBRNE) CBRNE terrorism is the actual or threatened dispersal of CBRN material (either on their

-- own or in combination with each other or with explosives), with deliberate criminal, malicious or murderous intent for financial, terrorist or other purposes - Cyber-attacks attacks on systems to cause disruption and reputational and financial damage.
-Attacks may be on infrastructure or data confidentiality
+- Business continuity events any internal [e.g., labour action] or external action that puts at risk the organizations normal operation including fire, breakdown of utilities, significant equipment failure, hospital acquired infections, violent crime. - Natural events - Event that includes all geophysical, meteorological and climate events including earthquakes, volcanic activity, landslides, drought, wildfires, storms, and flooding. - Manmade events: - Deliberate (e.g., physical or cyber-attacks) - Mass casualty events with numerous casualties where the incident response must be augmented with extraordinary measures; - Chemical, biological, radiological, nuclear and explosives (CBRNE) CBRNE terrorism is the actual or threatened dispersal of CBRN material (either on their own or in combination with each other or with explosives), with deliberate criminal, malicious or murderous intent;

-Accidental

-- Hazardous materials (HAZMAT) accidental incident involving hazardous materials - Transport Accidents a serious transport accident, explosion, or series of smaller incidents - Chemical, biological, radiological, nuclear and explosives (CBRNE) a serious accident involving a significant chemical, biologic, radiologic, or nuclear (and explosive) release developing and needing preparatory action
+- Cyber-attacks attacks on systems to cause disruption and reputational and financial damage.
+Attacks may be on infrastructure or data confidentiality. - Accidental - Hazardous materials (HAZMAT) accidental incident involving hazardous materials; - Transport Accidents a serious transport accident, explosion, or series of smaller incidents; - Chemical, biological, radiological, nuclear and explosives (CBRNE) a serious accident involving a significant chemical or nuclear release developing and needing preparatory action.